Minimization of curve length through energy minimization using finite differences and numerical integration in Euclidean space: Related work

 \subsection{Length minimization problem and numerical integration}

-To approximate the length of the minimal geodesic, one can consider a method that utilizes the solution of a nonlinear optimization problem where the length is approximated via numerical integration.
-However, there are examples, as discussed in \cref{sec:length_numerical_integral_min}, where the length obtained through this method does not asymptotically approach the minimal path length, regardless of the number of points $N$ used.
-This indicates that there are instances where solving an optimization problem, approximated by numerical integration, does not yield the desired path by minimizing the Lagrange functional.
+To approximate the length of a minimal geodesic, one may consider solving a nonlinear optimization problem obtained by approximating the length functional via numerical integration.
+However, \cite[Remark 4.12]{rumpf2015variational} sketches a counterexample showing that the length obtained through this method does not asymptotically approach the minimal path length regardless of the number of points $N$ used, but does not provide a rigorous non-convergence proof.
+We explicitly construct a non-convergent example (\Cref{sec:length_numerical_integral_min}).
+This indicates that solving an optimization problem obtained by numerically approximating the length functional does not, in general, recover the desired minimal path.